 What do you think of when you picture Autumn?
-For us, this season is all about settling down in the evening with a mug of our favourite hot chocolate, going for walks in the woods underneath the glowing colours of Autumn leaves, and eating s’mores over a fire at dusk.
+For us, this season is all about settling down in the evening with a mug of our favourite hot chocolate, made with our hot chocolate station, going for walks in the woods underneath the glowing colours of Autumn leaves, and eating s’mores over a fire at dusk.

 However, the Autumn season isn’t just an aesthetic for your Instagram feed – it actually has some pretty interesting facts behind it.
 We break down 10 things that you didn’t know about Autumn so that you can impress your friends and family in time for this year’s season change.

 - The Autumn equinox is different each year

 - Autumn was once called Harvest